bhu74/5-Device-Image-Classification/README.md

      requirements.txt
 ```

  2. ### Description

-    - The solution is based on the previous winning solution provided in the forums
    - `main.py`is the main program of the training model, and the model will be saved after the training ends.
     - `predict.py` is to use the already trained model to identify new images.
     - 'Config.json' saves the path required by the program.
 When the above file path changes, you can modify it to suit your needs.
     - Output.csv is the result of running main.py or predict.py